iPython Notebooks

 kfold_split(classifier, X, y, stratify=False, scoring=["roc_auc"], n_splits=10, random_state=3)

-Splits data using k-fold cross-validation.
+Splits data using k-fold or stratified k-fold cross-validation.

-get_cross_validate(classifier, X, y, kf, stratify=False, scoring=["roc_auc"])
+get_cross_validate(classifier, X, y, kf, scoring=["roc_auc"])

 _confusion_matrix_print(conf_matrix, labels)

-Prints the confusion matrix.
+Prints the formatted confusion matrix for binary classification.

 Note